buzzer-re/Segments-Android/README.md

 ##### Setup

 You will need [rn-nodify](https://github.com/tradle/rn-nodeify) in order to compile your project propely.
-React native doesn't acceptsome nodejs libraries directly(like crypto or blakejs) this is a hack then to use properly.
+React native doesn't accept some nodejs libraries directly(like crypto or blakejs) this is a hack to use properly.

 ```
   npm i